cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     }
     ```

 3. Add a **leaderboard rung structure** to be repeated inside the leaderboard: this stores the information of a player scoring high enough to be included in the leaderboard.
 It is not meant to be kept directly in storage as it is only a part of the leaderboard.
-Instead of involving Ignite CLI, create the structure by hand in its file:
+Instead of involving Ignite CLI, create the structure by hand in a new file:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/proto/checkers/winning_player.proto#L6-L10]
     message WinningPlayer {